 NP 58-201 states that the Board of every listed company should be constituted with a majority of individuals who qualify as "independent" directors under National Instrument 52-110 - Audit Committees ("NI 52-110"), which provides that a director is independent if he or she has no direct or indirect "material relationship" with the Corporation.
 "Material relationship" is defined as a relationship that could, in the view of the Corporation's Board, be reasonably expected to interfere with the exercise of a director's independent judgment.
-With the exception of Brendan Cahill, who currently serves as the Corporation's President and CEO, and Craig Lindsay, who is deemed non-independent until April 23, 2023 as he was President & CEO of Otis Gold Corp. ("Otis") until that company's acquisition by the Corporation on April 23, 2020, the proposed directors are considered by the Board to be "independent" within the meaning of applicable securities legislation.
+With the exception of: (i) Brendan Cahill, who currently serves as the Corporation's President & CEO, (ii) Anna Ladd-Kruger, who is deemed non-independent until September 30, 2023 as she is the Corporation's former CFO, VP Corporate Development, and (iii) Craig Lindsay, who is deemed non-independent until April 23, 2023 as he was President & CEO of Otis Gold Corp. ("Otis") until that company's acquisition by the Corporation on April 23, 2020, the proposed directors are considered by the Board to be "independent" within the meaning of applicable securities legislation.
 In making the foregoing determinations with respect to the independence of each of the Corporation's individual directors, the circumstances of each director have been examined in relation to a number of factors, including a review of the resumés of the directors and the corporate relationships and other directorships held by each of them and their prior involvement (if any) with management of the Corporation.